Muscular Strength: A GCSE PE Deep Dive

 -

 Genetics: Genetic factors play a significant role in determining muscle fiber type distribution.
-Individuals with a higher proportion of Type IIb muscle fibers (fast-twitch fibers) generally possess greater potential for strength development Simple as that..
+Individuals with a higher proportion of Type IIb muscle fibers (fast-twitch fibers) generally possess greater potential for strength development And that's really what it comes down to..

 -